 When selecting your chair, be sure to find one that is comfortable!
 You’ll spend solid stretches of time in the seat so you’ll want to make sure you are comfortable.

 Just like with the whole class meeting area, you will want to have all of your teaching materials accessible when leading small group lessons and individual student conferences.
 You could use a rolling cart or portable caddy as described in the last section.
 Another option is to bring in sets of plastic drawers.
 Often these can fit under the table.

 Some teachers even cover the table with a fabric skirt or a table cloth to create hidden storage with the otherwise wasted space below the table.

-- Have extra pencils or a hand-sharpener, and tissues available so that the children do not need to leave the area during instruction.
+- extra pencils, a hand-sharpener, and tissues so that students do not need to leave the area during instruction

-- Keep a small trash can under the table for disposing of scraps when students are working.
+- small trash can to be kept under the table for disposing of scraps when students are working

 7. Face Students Away from Distractions

 Your student seating should ideally be facing away from the classroom so that there is minimal distraction during lessons.

 You definitely want to be aware of potential safety hazards and the liability that comes with bringing in any furnishings not supplied by your school.
 For example, stools easily slide out from under students if they tip back in them.
 Plastic crates are not designed to hold the weight of a child when tipped on their side as you sometimes will see in photos online.
 I highly recommend you obtain permission from both your school and the students’ families if you plan to add any form of alternative seating to your classroom.

 In closing, we hope you found this information about setting up your classroom small group instruction area helpful!
 If you did, then you may also be interested in these posts: